 As the authors explain, the amygdala is a neuroanatomical hub for fear-motivation behavior.
 Put simply, it’s the “fight or flight” center of the brain.
 During fear conditioning, it encodes distinct memories that become critical in decision-making situations, because this is when the affective significance of a given behavior, stimulus, threat, or reward needs to be evaluated.
 Is the situation a threat, something I should avoid?

 In addition to larger amygdala volume, the researchers also explored how this neuroautomical hub was connected to other brain regions.
 The question here was focused on functional connectivity rather than anatomical size.
-Here the researchers again found an unique difference related to the amygdala between those with action control difficulties and those who do not have trouble initiating behaviors.
-Specifically, interindividual differences related to action control were related to differences in resting-state connectivity between the amygdala and the dorsal anterior cingulate cortex (dACC) – a region of the brain that is known for the top-down regulation of the amygdala and various facets of self-control.
+Here, the researchers again found a unique difference related to the amygdala between those with action control difficulties and those who do not have trouble initiating behaviors.
+Specifically, interindividual differences related to action control were related to differences in resting-state connectivity between the amygdala and the dorsal anterior cingulate cortex (dACC)—a region of the brain that is known for the top-down regulation of the amygdala and various facets of self-control.

-Although any single study has limitations which the authors certainly address, this is an exciting contribution to the literature on action control and procrastination.
+Although any single study has limitations (which the authors here certainly address), this is an exciting contribution to the literature on action control and procrastination.
 This neural signature of action control maps on very well to our theoretical understanding of procrastination as a problem with emotion regulation.

 Blunt, A., & Pychyl, T.A.
 (1998).
 Volitional action and inaction in the lives of undergraduate students: State orientation, boredom and procrastination.
 Personality and Individual Differences, 24(6), 837-846.